 Make no mistake, not all home care agencies are created equal.
-Using an agency to hire paid caregivers may give older adults and their families a false sense of security regarding the background and skill set of the caregiver, according to a recent study.
-Just because it's an agency employee doesn't necessarily mean the caregiver is trained to care for an elderly person.
+Using an agency to provide paid caregivers may give older adults and their families a false sense of security regarding their background and skill set, according to a recent study.
+Just because they are an agency employee doesn't necessarily mean they are trained to care for an elderly person.

-Researchers posed as consumers seeking a caregiver for an older adult relative.
 The study, published in the Journal of the American Geriatrics Society, surveyed 180 agencies around the country about their hiring methods, screening measures, training practices, skill competencies assessments and supervision.
-They found:

-- Only 55 percent of the agencies did a federal background check.
+- Only 55 percent of the agencies ordered a federal background check.

-- Only one-third of agencies said they did drug testing.
+- Only one-third of agencies said they conducted drug testing.

-- Supervision ranged from none to weekly and included home visits, telephone calls, and caregivers visiting the office.
+- Supervision ranged from none to weekly and included home visits, telephone calls and visits to the office.

-Based on these results, people looking for home caregivers are taking shots in the dark as to whether they will get a trained professional who provides quality care or one with no little-to no experience and training.
+Based on these results, people looking for home caregivers are taking shots in the dark as to whether they will get a trained professional who provides quality care or one with little to no experience and training.

-By being an educated consumer, you can find a qualified, reputable agency that employs caregivers who will care for your parent with compassion and skill.
-Here are 10 questions to ask before you hire a caregiver:
+By being an educated consumer, you can find a qualified, reputable agency that employs home health aides who will provide care with compassion and skill.

 - Number one on the list is to go through a well-known agency.
-This doesn't necessarily mean a large franchise.
+This does not necessarily mean a large franchise.
 Get references and be sure to compose a list of questions for them when you call.

 - What recruiting methods do they use?
 How are they finding job candidates?
 Newspaper ads?
 Staff agencies?
 Craig's List?

-- What screenings are performed on caregivers before they are hired?
-Criminal background check -- federal or state?
+- What screenings are performed before hiring?
+Criminal background checks, federal or state?
 Drug screening?

-- Does the agency train caregivers?
+- Does the agency provide training?
 What does that training entail?
 Are they knowledgeable about elderly health conditions and certified in CPR?
 What other certifications do they have?

-- If you are not satisfied with a particular caregiver, will the agency provide a different person?
+- If you are not satisfied with a particular person, will the agency provide someone else?

-- Does the agency provide a supervisor to evaluate the quality of home care on a regular basis?
+- Does the agency evaluate the quality of the care provided on a regular basis?
 How frequently?
+Who conducts the evaluation?